 In order for the resident to adequately gain the understanding and confidence necessary to provide pharmaceutical care, it is necessary that the resident spend some time staffing.
-This consists of approximately every other weekend in clinical or operational areas and independently managing each service at the end of required learning experiences.
-A resident should be competent to staff independently in clinical areas by October 1 and in Central Pharmacy by October 31.
+This consists of approximately every fourth weekend in clinical or operational area.
+A resident should be competent to staff independently by October 1.